aucad/aml-networks/adversarial_xg/readme.md

 ```

 will run all attacks for robust and non-robust configurations on default dataset.
 Append path to dataset
-to use a different data source:
+to use a different data set:

 ```
 python src/run_attacks.py ./path/to/input_data.csv